 Following the death last month of Mark “Chopper” Read, everyone in Melbourne was apparently his best friend, closest confidant and/or came within a hair’s breadth of some sort of life-ending altercation with him.
 And at first glance it’s hard to see why a violent criminal with a history of mental health issues and a lack of ears would be a cultural hero.

 After all, Australia, as you learned with the recent election result, is a conservative country that fears change, eschews unpredictability, works impossible hours for stagnant wages (in fact, works the longest hours in the western world), and is so terrified of outsiders that both the major political parties ran large public campaigns predicated on promising to keep foreigners out, despite the desperate need they were in.
 We like our boats repelled, not rocked.

 However, that’s not that self-image we prefer to have.
-Australia likes to present itself as a self-sufficient nation of outlaws and larrikins, rattlin’ cages and breakin’ all the rules.
-We imagine ourselves thumbing our noses at convention and greeting every new challenge with a “she’ll be right, mate” rather than the more accurate response with is succumbing to an impossible rate of depression and mental illness.… Read more
+Australia likes to present itself as a self-sufficient nation of outlaws and larrikins, rattlin’ cages and breakin’ all the rules.… Read more

 Not since Maude Flanders conferenced with St Peter at the Pearly Gates has bigger (and sadder) news hit Springfield: a major Simpsons character is about to kick the bucket.
 The news comes from Al Jean, executive producer, speaking to The Hollywood Reporter.
 Who exactly will be dying, we’re not sure of yet.
 When exactly it will happen is another mystery: it could happen in season 25 or 26.
 Our money’s on Skinner.
 We don’t know why… just a feeling.
 Here’s Jean in the Reporter…